 Coyotes are members of the Canidae family, which also includes dogs, wolves, and foxes.
-Members of the Canidae family can swim with dogs with the correct body types, especially enjoying the activity.
+The Canidae family can swim with dogs with the correct body types, especially enjoying the activity.

-Coyotes have a powerful set of paws for swimming, which helps them keep their head high above the water.
+Coyotes have a robust set of paws for swimming, which helps them keep their head high above the water.

 Their fur is buoyant to help them keep afloat in the water, with the thickness trapping air.
-This helps the coyote stay afloat, not sinking under the weight of their fur.
+This allows the coyote to stay afloat, not sinking under the weight of their fur.
 The fur conserves heat, helping to keep them insulated after swimming.

 Coyotes can swim and have several adaptations to help them.
 Coyotes do not fear water and are happy to cross deep rivers.